denisecase/basic-tools-for-data-analytics-fundamentals/README.md

 - [Windows Setup for Developers](https://github.com/denisecase/windows-setup)
 - [Windows File Management](https://github.com/denisecase/windows-file-management)

-## Read about Windows Software Automation
+## Read about Software Automation

-Installing software on Windows can be done by typing simple commands with [Chocolatey](https://chocolatey.org/), a software automation tool for Windows.
+Installing software on **Windows** can be done by typing simple commands with [Chocolatey](https://chocolatey.org/), a software automation tool for Windows.

+For all other operating sytems, use Option 2 below.

 ## Read about Common Tools for Development